ntczkjfg/joplin-plugin-collapsible-block/README.md

 ### Custom styles

-If you would like to style the collapsible blocks to your preference, use the following in your `userstyle.css` file, which can be accessed in `Joplin` → `Options` → `Appearance` → `Show Advanced Settings` → `Custom stylesheet for rendered Markdown`:
+If you would like to style the collapsible blocks to your preference, use the following in your `userstyle.css` file, which can be accessed in `Joplin` → `Tools` → `Options` → `Appearance` → `Show Advanced Settings` → `Custom stylesheet for rendered Markdown`:

 ```css
 /* Styling of the collapsible block */